Spectra and elliptic flow of light hadrons in an expanding fire-cylinder model for the RHIC Beam Energy Scan: Results and Discussion

-Once extracted as a result of fitting with the pion spectra, the resulting parameter sets ($v_{\infty},\Delta v, v_{0}, A, B, t_{f}, T_{\rm kin}$) is applied consistently to the species $K^{\pm}$ and $p~(\bar{p})$ without further modification of the collective dynamics.
+Once extracted as a result of fitting with the pion spectra, the resulting freeze-out parameter sets ($v_{\infty},\Delta v, v_{0}, A, B, t_{f}, T_{\rm kin}$) is applied consistently to the species $K^{\pm}$ and $p~(\bar{p})$ without further modification of the collective dynamics.
 This strategy ensures a unified description of soft hadron production, where differences between particle species arise solely from their masses and chemical potentials.
 In Fig.~\ref{fig:proton-kaon-results}, we show the $p_{T}$ spectra of protons and kaons at mid-rapidity.
 In this procedure, $\mu_p$ ($\mu_{\bar{p}}$) and $\mu_{K^{+}}$ ($\mu_{K^{-}}$) is the only adjustable parameters for particle (anti-particle).
 The resulting proton and anti-proton spectra are shown in the top-panel of Fig.~\ref{fig:proton-kaon-results}.
-The model provides a simultaneous description of the spectral shape, indicating that the inclusion of a finite chemical potential is essential for reproducing proton (anti-proton) yields, particularly at lower beam energies where baryon stopping is significant~\cite{Cleymans:1998fq,Andronic:2005yp}.
+The model provides a simultaneous description of the spectral shape, indicating that the inclusion of a finite chemical potential is essential to get consistent trends for proton (anti-proton) yields, particularly at lower beam energies where baryon stopping is significant~\cite{Cleymans:1998fq,Andronic:2005yp}.
 The extracted values of $\mu_p$ (or $\mu_{\bar{p}}$) can be seen in Table~\ref{tab:mu_values}.
 The transverse-momentum spectra of $K^{+}$ and $K^{-}$ are shown in bottom panel of Fig.~\ref{fig:proton-kaon-results}.
-Our model also reproduces both the spectral shapes of $K^{+}$ and $K^{-}$ over the measured $p_T$ range with chemical potential value of the kaons given in Table~\ref{tab:mu_values}.
+Our model also provides reasonable results for both the spectral shapes of $K^{+}$ and $K^{-}$ over the measured $p_T$ range with chemical potential value of the kaons given in Table~\ref{tab:mu_values}.
+The slight underestimation of the high $p_{T}$ region of the proton and kaon spectra may suggest that these particles freeze-out under conditions different from those of pions~\cite{Chatterjee:2013yga,Chatterjee:2014lfa}, i.e., the freeze-out parameter set ($v_{\infty},\Delta v, v_{0}, A, B, t_{f}, T_{\rm kin}$) for them can be chosen differently to have a better match with the high $p_{T}$ data.
+However, this ambitious method is not pursued in the present work, and a common freeze-out condition is assumed for simplicity.
 At this juncture we wish to mention that the measured value of the chemical potentials for the protons and the kaons at kinetic freeze-out are directly sensitive to the baryon ($\mu^{B}_{\rm ch}$) and strange ($\mu^{S}_{\rm ch}$) chemical potentials at chemical freeze-out for the Hadron-resonance gas system~\cite{STAR:2017sal}.
+To see how the chemical potentials at the kinetic freeze-out and chemical freeze-out are related one see that the particle multiplicity (ignoring the hadron decay contributions) can be written as~\cite{Harabasz:2022rdt}